 UNDERSTANDING OF THE PROBLEM

-There are only two things, that can cause black face issue (most common problem with NPCs overhauls) - ESP conflict and wrong load order.
+There are two things, that can cause black face issue (most common problem with NPCs overhauls) - ESP conflict and wrong load order.
 Both are really easy to fix.

 IN THE GUIDE: It can also happen for the lack of FaceGen files, when someone forget to install a core appearance mod (like WICO).